joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 Implementation:

+1. Criticality does not always mean otherwise impossible series of events.
+2. Opposing characters also get to use criticality.
-1. Add [.1d10](one ten-sided die) (the criticality die) to the pool.
+2. Add [.1d10](one ten-sided die) (the criticality die) to the pool.
-2. If a 1 is rolled on the criticality die, the success or failure result of the action pool is considered critical.
+3. If a 1 is rolled on the criticality die, the success or failure result of the action pool is considered critical.
-2. Players may opt-out of rolling the criticality die prior to rolling the action and cannot add it afterward; opting out would remove possibility of complications or partials as well (see Fourth Earth SA “Complications and partials addition” section).
+4. Players may opt-out of rolling the criticality die prior to rolling the action and cannot add it afterward; opting out would remove possibility of complications or partials as well (see “Complications and partials addition” section).
-3. If the difficulty is reduced to 0, the criticality die is not rolled as there is no pool to add it to.
+5. If the difficulty is reduced to 0, the criticality die is not rolled as there is no pool to add it to.
-4. Base outcome of criticality uses the following table.
+6. Base outcome of criticality uses the following table.

 |Action type |Action pool result |Next step |
 |:-|:-|:-|